 Visit National Parks or National Recreation Areas

-A great way to experience wildlife in a low-impact way is visiting national parks or national recreation areas.
+A great way to experience wildlife in a low-impact way is by vising national recreation areas or national parks like Yellowstone.
 From birds to fish and everything in between, there's no telling what you will see when visiting, as you are in the animals' natural habitats and environment.
 It is important to note that you should never interact with wild animals or interfere, as it can be dangerous for both you and the wildlife.

 Visit a Reserve or Sanctuary